Diesel–electric powertrain

 This Metra EMD F40PHM-2 locomotive uses a diesel–electric transmission designed by Electro-Motive Diesel.

-A diesel–electric transmission, or diesel–electric powertrain, is a transmission system powered by diesel engines for vehicles in road, rail, and marine transport.
-Diesel–electric transmission is similar to petrol–electric transmission, which is powered by petrol engines.
+A diesel–electric transmission, or diesel–electric powertrain, is a transmission system powered by diesel engines which generate electricity to power electric motors on vehicles in road, rail, and marine transport.
+Diesel–electric transmission is similar to petrol–electric transmission, which are powered by petrol engines.

 Diesel–electric transmission is used on railways by diesel–electric locomotives and diesel–electric multiple units, as electric motors are able to supply full torque from 0 RPM.
 Diesel–electric systems are also used in marine transport, including submarines, and on some other land vehicles.

 Description

-The defining characteristic of diesel–electric transmission is that it avoids the need for a gearbox, by converting the mechanical force of the diesel engine into electrical energy (through an alternator), and using the electrical energy to drive traction motors, which propel the vehicle mechanically.
+A major advantage of diesel–electric transmission is that it avoids the need for a gearbox, by converting the mechanical force of the diesel engine into electrical energy (through an alternator), and using the electrical energy to drive traction motors, which propel the vehicle mechanically.
 The traction motors may be powered directly or via rechargeable batteries, making the vehicle a type of hybrid electric vehicle.
-This method of transmission is sometimes termed electric transmission, as it is identical to petrol–electric transmission, which is used on vehicles powered by petrol engines, and to turbine–electric powertrain, which is used for gas turbines.
+Similar arrangements with other sources of power are petrol–electric transmission (powered by petrol/gasoline engine), and turbine–electric powertrain, used with gas turbines.

 Advantages and disadvantages

-The absence of a gearbox eliminates the need for gear changes, which prevents uneven acceleration caused by the disengagement of a clutch.
-With auxiliary batteries the motors can run on electric alone, for example when the noise or exhaust from the engine disrupts a clean air zone.
+The gearbox required for a powerful diesel engine directly driving more than one output (e.g., multiple axles) can be very complex and potentially a point of failure; diesel–electric transmission does away with the need for a gearbox.
+The absence of a gearbox also eliminates the need for gear changes, and avoids uneven acceleration caused by the disengagement of a clutch.
+With auxiliary batteries the motors can be driven without the engine running constantly, for example in a clean-air zone where use of an internal-combustion engine is restricted.

-Disadvantages of a diesel electric transmission are the potential complexity, cost, and decreased efficiency due to energy conversion.
-Diesel engines and electric motors are both known for having high torque at low rpm, this may leave high rpm with little torque.
-Typically a petrol engine is paired with electric motors for this reason.
-Petrol engine produces most torque at high rpm, supplemented by electric motors' low rpm torque.